KripaJhaa/ShoppingWebsiteMsSql_.Net/README.md

 # Full Shopping Website [.Net] with MSSqlDB integration

-Products were added using Seed Method
+Products are added using Seed Method

 ## Feature